Ruby Cairo: Release

-Box Office
+In November 1991, 20th Century Fox had reportedly acquired U.S. distribution rights to the film, but the deal had collapsed by the following year, forcing the filmmakers to find another distributor.
+Miramax Films ultimately acquired the film, retitling it Deception and releasing it on October 29, 1993 in Los Angeles, followed by New York City on December 3.
 The film fared poorly at the box office, grossing only $608,866 in the United States.

 Home video

 The film was retitled Deception when it was recut and released on video with 21 additional minutes of footage.
 Echo Bridge Entertainment released the film on DVD on April 26, 2011.
 The film debuted on Blu-ray on September 11, 2012, in a double feature with Ethan Frome (1993).
 Neither film has extras on the disc.